microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

   2. Turn off all firewalls on all computers in the Domain Environment.

-      For Windows platforms, see section [5.3.13 Turn off the Firewall](#5.3.13).
+      For Windows platforms, see section [5.3.14 Turn off the Firewall](#5.3.14).

   3. Create a local Administrator account named **Administrator**.

-      For Windows platforms, see section [5.3.14 Create a Local Admin User Account](#5.3.14).
+      For Windows platforms, see section [5.3.15 Enable the Local Administrator Account](#5.3.15).

   4. Set the Administrator account password to **Password01!**.

-      For Windows platforms, see section [5.3.17 Reset the Password for Local Users](#5.3.17).
+      For Windows platforms, see section [5.3.18 Reset the Password for Local Users](#5.3.18).

   5. Perform the steps in the following subsections [5.2.1.1](#5.2.1.1) through [5.2.1.4](5.2.1.4) to continue DC setup.